saj1th/log4j-json-layout/README.md

 4. [License](#license)

 ### What is it?
-Log4J Layout to format logs according to the Logstash json format.
+Log4j12 Json Layout adds support for structured logging via Json in log4j 1.2

-This layout does not have any external dependencies on 3rd party libraries, so it can be easily used within different environments, for example OSGi runtimes.
+This layout does not have any external dependencies on 3rd party libraries

 Currently the following features are available: